GandhiCloudLab/waiops320/install/40-demo-script-aimgr/readme.md

 #### 4. Namespace

-Update the NAMESAPCE property, with namespace where the aiops is installed.
+Update the NAMESAPCE_APP property, with namespace where the bookinfo apps is installed is installed.

 ```
-NAMESAPCE=aiops31
+NAMESAPCE_APP=bookinfo
 ```

 ## 2. Run the demo